Spotlight: Christina Fairley Erickson, Fiber Artist

 I’d like to first admit that I’m not nearly as organized as I’d like to be.
 I try to keep my different projects in separate bags or bins, particularly anything that I plan to take with me either on my travels or just in my daily life.
 I’m a little OCD in needing to always have something with me to work on.

 For smaller pieces, I may pull out the threads I need for that specific piece and put it in a gallon baggie with everything needed to work on it – hoop, needles, scissors, and the fabric to stitch on.
 Generally, for my larger-scale ideas and plans, I start a new sketchbook to keep my ideas, inspirations, sampling, color studies, and all supporting material on the project.
-I also take photos at different stages of the project to document the steps.
+I also take photos at different stages of the project to document the step.

 What is your typical background soundtrack?
 Music?
 Movies?
 Audiobooks?
 Which genres/artists?